10 Oldest Languages in the World

 10. Arabic Language

-The first known example of the Arabic Language was from Namara inscription which was found in 1901.
-The inscription was found on basal rock which had come from the tomb.
+The first known example of the Arabic Language was from the Namara inscription which was found in 1901.
+The inscription was found on the basal rock which had come from the tomb.
 This inscription is of great importance because it depicts that Romans and Arabs knew each other in the fourth century.

 Language is an integral part of our lives, It differentiates us from primates.
 In this era of digitalization and globalization language is more than just a means of communication.
-It is also integral part of cultures and civilizations.
-History shows that all the civilizations and cultures who have taken action for the survival of their language are very successful.
+It is also an integral part of cultures and civilizations.
+History shows that all the civilizations and cultures that have taken action for the survival of their language are very successful.